spine-tools/SpineOpt.jl/docs/src/tutorial/representative_periods.md

 ## Units and other entity classes

-The definition of units and other entity classes is similar to the Simple System, you can check out the [Simple System tutorial](@ref Simple_System) to learn more.
+The definition of units and other entity classes is similar to the Simple System, you can check out the [Simple system tutorial](@ref) to learn more.

 ## Results